kamblevivek02/kamblevivek02.github.io/index.md

 ## 📢 Featured Insight

-> "In 2026 and beyond, cybersecurity isn't just about defense — it's about enabling business innovation securely.
+> "In 2026 and beyond, cybersecurity isn't just about defense—it's about enabling business innovation securely.
 GRC professionals must embrace AI as both a tool and a governance challenge."

 ---